magicmarc/marks-reverie/src/content/posts/Act_I_Dinner_Table_Chaos.md

 It's not obedience, it's… efficiency.
 Less drama.

 **WILL** *(smile sharpening, gaze fixed on him)*:
-Or maybe it's cowardice.
-Pretending someone else's script is your life, when you're terrified of writing your own.
+Or maybe it's pretending someone else's script is your life, when you're terrified of writing your own.

 *(Mark's face flushes crimson.
 He drops his eyes, fiddling with his napkin.
 Will sips his wine, casual, as if he hadn't just skewered him.)*